uber/react-vis/docs/markdown/arc-series.md

 </XYPlot>
 ```

 A key point: XYPlot infers the necessary x and y domains by converting the angular coordinates to cartesian.
-If you want to guarentee a centered plot it is advisable to set the x and y domain's yourself, as above.
+If you want to guarantee a centered plot it is advisable to set the x and y domain's yourself, as above.

 ## Data format Reference

 Arc series works a little bit different than other series.
 The most natural language to describe arcs is using polar coordinates, so we allow
-users to write just that
+users to write just that:

 ```javascript
 const myData = [